balbano/balbano.github.io/drafts/success-prompts-resources-an-arbitrary-way-of-categorizing-ttrpgs.markdown

 I also think it's kind of interesting that this way of dividing up games feels very sensible (at least if I talk confidently and don't think about it too hard), but is of course one of a zillion ways to do it.
 Sam Sorenson's [Three Question Taxonomy](https://samsorensen.blot.im/sams-three-question-taxonomy) divides things up along totally different lines for example (and is a 3-axis graph, rather than a venn diagram).

 Even though my taxonomy here is shaky, and I literally wrote it in my notebook I keep beside my bed in case I have a thought in the middle of the night, as I think more about it, I think it's interesting that it focusses on what you do as a player, but somehow manages to say that whether or not a game has a GM or if it is about storytelling isn't actually that relevent to this particular lens through which to sort games.

+Another thought I had triggered by this taxonomy: in Blades in the Dark Deep Cuts, the Threat Roll more or less removes the idea of success/failure from the game.
+Instead, you (mostly) always succeed, and the question becomes "at what cost?".
+In this lens, BitD with Deep Cuts moves into the "resource management only" area of the Venn diagram and is now rubbing shoulders with Nobilis instead of D&D.

 Should we do a game taxonomy jam?
 Did this already happen on the blogosphere in response to Sam Sorenson's post and I'm just super late to the bandwagon?